Inktense Pencils Tutorial – Bible Art Journaling Challenge Week 17

 Bible Art Journaling Supplies

-If you have not done so yet, be sure to join my newsletter on the right-hand side of this page, so you can be notified when I release new Challenges and other exciting creative things.
+If you have not done so yet, be sure to subscribe to my emails, so you can be notified when I release new challenges and other exciting creative things!

 Don’t forget to share this with any friends you think might want to know about it.
 I will see you right here next week, for another Bible Art Journaling Challenge!